syedaffanhamdani/cs-jokes/ReadMe.md

 - why does it not work? 😩
 - why does it work!!! 🤯

+# JIRA

+the fact that JIRA is so popular proves most software development theory wrong
+ - user experience is terrible and most users hate it
+ - it encourages adapting worst practices
+ - it is costly
+ - performance is terrible

+yet it has most of the market share in a market of highly opinionated software developers

 # SQL
 - why sql developer looks at the sky at night?
 They like to count (\*)
 # Object Oriented Programming